axonops/documentation/docs/monitoring/servicechecks/alerting.md

 > Noticed: If the ``` Default Routing ``` has not been set up ``` no alerts ``` will be sent.

-Service Alerts will be sent using the following roules.
+Service Alerts will be sent using the following rules.

 ##Info

-Default routing roules will be used to send <span class="myinfo"> success </span> alerts
+Default routing rules will be used to send <span class="myinfo"> success </span> alerts

 ## Warning

-Default routing roules will be used to send  <span class="warning"> warning </span> alerts
+Default routing rules will be used to send  <span class="warning"> warning </span> alerts

 ##Error

-Default routing roules will be used to send <span class="error"> error </span> alerts
+Default routing rules will be used to send <span class="error"> error </span> alerts